benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ## Key Concepts and Terms

-This section discusses topics important to understanding Fulfillment Offerings.
+This section discusses topics important to understanding fulfillment offerings.

 ### Fulfillment Offerings